 With time, the agencies would take on additional responsibilities: planning, writing, designing, and coordinating ads.

 The first bona fide agencies date back as far as 1786 when William Taylor opened his office in London, today acknowledged as the first advertising agency in history.
-However, while the UK business is considered the precursor of advertising agencies in Europe, it was Volney B. Palmer who took the idea across the ocean.
+However, while the UK business is considered the precursor of advertising agencies in Europe, it was Volney B. Palmer who took the idea across the ocean to the US.